-To qualify for the California College Promise Grant [CCPG] Program, you must
+To receive the California College Promise Grant [CCPG] Program, you must

 Be classified as a resident of California or be a non-California resident eligible for tuition exemption AB 540, or AB 1899 student by Admissions and Records, and for California resident homeless youth as determined by the Financial Aid Office.